-Annual International TVAD symposium 2020
+Annual International TVAD symposium 2020/21

-8 and 9 January 2021 (postponed from June 2020)
+8 January 2021 online (postponed from June 2020)

 Since the 1960s we have seen numerous art-science experiments, often initiated by artists.
 Inter- and multi-disciplinary collaboration has never been a simple process.
 Some argue this is due to disciplinary boundaries emphasized in our educational system.
 For others, the issue is a lack of attention to real differences in thinking and approach.
 From the point of view of science, art is useful when it illustrates already established scientific theories.
 For many scientists, art provides a useful gateway to the general public, employing aesthetics to seduce audiences into engaging with scientific ideas.
 It seems that many scientists labour under the idea that art is simply the equivalent of beauty, despite the fact that for more than 100 years, and at least since Dada, artists have challenged this idea.

 - What is the best that art-science collaborations can offer?

 - What can be achieved by artists working with scientists that cannot be achieved by artists alone, or scientists alone?

 - On the one hand, we ask what can scientists learn from artists?
 On the other, is it the role of art to illustrate important scientific truths, such as, climate science?
 In other words, what is the point of sci-art collaboration?

 Image credit: Conoid string surface model, made by Fabre de Lagrange, France, 1872.
 Science Museum Group © The Board of Trustees of the Science Museum, London.

 Friday 8 January 2021 in GMT / London time